Sport in Israel: Marathons

+Maru Teferi is an Israeli two-time Olympic marathoner.
+He won a silver medal in marathon at the 2023 World Athletics Championships, a silver medal in marathon at the 2022 European Athletics Championships, and the gold medal at the 2022 Fukuoka International Marathon.

 Minor sports

 American football

 The center of American football in Israel is the Kraft Family Stadium in Jerusalem.
 Currently, there are 4 leagues playing Flag Football.
 The WAFI which has 13 teams: high school level which has 12 teams and a youth team, all under the association of The AFI.
-There're also 3 leagues playing tackle-football: a junior high football league (which has donated equipment), a high school league - IHFL and an adult's league - IFL (Israeli Football League).
+In addition, there are three leagues playing tackle-football: a junior high school football league (which has donated equipment), a high school league – IHFL and an adult's league – IFL (Israeli Football League).
 The IFL has 11 teams coming from Jerusalem, Petah Tikva, Tel Aviv, Haifa, Beersheba and Ramat HaSharon.
 The game is mainly played by ex-pats from America, South Africa, England and France.
 The largest league in 2007 was men's contact who competed in the annual Holyland Bowl championship.
 Some 1000 players are involved in weekly football activities.

 In 2015 the Israel national American football team had their first international game, in the qualifier for the European Championship.